ctrf-io/ctrf/docs/reporters/jest.md

 ---
 sidebar_position: 4
 title: Jest
-description: A Jest test reporter to create test reports that follow the CTRF standard.
+description: A Jest JSON test results report
 ---
 A Jest test reporter to create test reports that follow the CTRF standard.